ojo5/haakon/README.md

 # Haakon Disassembler Project
 ## Overview
 This project is an x86_64 disassembler written entirely in assembly language.
 The primary goal of this project is to deepen my understanding of assembly language and its applications in cybersecurity.
-By working directly with ARM architecture and instruction sets, this project will serve as both a learning tool and a practical exercise in reverse engineering.
+By working directly with x86_64 architecture and instruction sets, this project will serve as both a learning tool and a practical exercise in reverse engineering.

 Goals
 * Learn x86_64 Assembly: Gain hands-on experience with x86_64 assembly language by writing a complete disassembler.